Heart and Vascular Care

 Heart ablation targets and removes tissue that causes an irregular heart rhythm.
 In this outpatient procedure, specialists insert a catheter (thin tube) into the leg.

 The catheter passes through a vein leading to the heart to locate the cause of the irregular heart rhythm (arrhythmia).
-Specialists then perform one of two types of ablations, including the following:
+Specialists then perform one of three types of ablations, including the following:

 - Cryoablation, which involves freezing and scarring the unwanted tissue